yednapg/CodeDay-AI/README.md

+This is a fork of OpenAI's GPT-3 Discord Bot that has been modified to have unlimited memory.
+I utilized David Shapiro's code with some modifications to achieve this, all credit for this goes to David and others who have done this before me.
+His code is available here: https://github.com/daveshap/LongtermChatExternalSources

+In addition to long term memory the bot has been brought out from threads and will talk in regular text channels and does not need / commands.
+The bot will talk in every channel that it has permission to talk in, including threads, so be mindful of where you put your bot and what permissions it has.
+All permissions can be modified inside the Discord app.
+Also, all moderation has been turned off and removed from the code, be careful.

 Example Discord bot written in Python that uses the [completions API](https://beta.openai.com/docs/api-reference/completions) to have conversations with the `text-davinci-003` model, and the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.

 This bot uses the [OpenAI Python Library](https://github.com/openai/openai-python) and [discord.py](https://discordpy.readthedocs.io/).

-This repo is not accepting pull requests.
-Please fork this repo if you want to add or change features.

 # Features

-- `/chat` starts a public thread, with a `message` argument which is the first user message passed to the bot
-- The model will generate a reply for every user message in any threads started with `/chat`
+- The model will generate a reply for every user message in any thread or text channel it has access to
-- The entire thread will be passed to the model for each request, so the model will remember previous messages in the thread
-- when the context limit is reached, or a max message count is reached in the thread, bot will close the thread
+- The past 5 messages and any history relating to the topic will be passed to GPT-3 with every message
 - you can customize the bot instructions by modifying `config.yaml`
-- you can change the model, the hardcoded value is `text-davinci-003`
+- you can change the model, the hardcoded value is `text-davinci-003`, the bot also uses 'embeddings-ada-002' for saving its memory

 # Setup

-1. Copy `.env.example` to `.env` and start filling in the values as detailed below
+1. Copy `.env.example` to `.env` and start filling in the values as detailed below (make sure .env is .env and not .env.txt)
 1. Go to https://beta.openai.com/account/api-keys, create a new API key, and fill in `OPENAI_API_KEY`
 1. Create your own Discord application at https://discord.com/developers/applications
 1. Go to the Bot tab and click "Add Bot"